-Cyber bulling is defined and covered in our positive behaviour and anti-bullying policy.
+Cyber bulling is defined and covered in our positive behaviour anti-bullying policywww.hollywoodpark.stockport.sch.uk/policies/

 ONLINE & GAMING SAFETY

 The internet and internet gaming are enjoyed by many people and are often activities families can enjoy together.
 However, use of the internet and online games isn't without risk.